graphile/migrate/README.md

 The project as a whole is stable, but the approach is still "experimental", in
 particular:

-- because committed migrations are hashed you cannot edit old migrations; this may cause you issues should you upgrade PostgreSQL and it drops support for a syntax or feature you were previously using.
-We plan to fix this issue _if and when_ it occurs, so if this affects you please open a detailed issue.
 - the approach of up-only and re-runnable migrations is not for the faint of heart ─ it requires solid SQL knowledge and if insufficient attention is paid it could result in your migrations and your local database state drifting